capacitor-community/sqlite/docs/MigratingCordovaDatabases.md

 - on iOS the "default" location is `Documents` under the application
 - on Android the "default" location is `databases` under the application
-- on Electron the "default" location is `Databases/YOUR_APPLICATION_NAME`in the Home directory

 If you were using a custom location you have to give the location as parameter, only few custom locations are accessibles depending on the platform.